Heatblur-Simulations/f-4e-manual/src/jester/combat/radar.md

 will now automatically lock the first target return he can identify.
 If no target could be found within a few seconds, Jester will abort the process and • or ▄ have to be used again.

+> 💡 Targets have to be within 5 degrees of the boresight or a lock attempt
+> would result in a bad lock.
+When Jester does not lock the return yet, it is
+> because he is waiting for the pilot to put it within that zone first.